Mental Health Visa Sponsorship Jobs in Oregon

 - Ability to adhere to Central City Concern’s drug-free workplace which encourages a safe, healthy and productive work environment and strictly complies with the Drug-Free Work Place Act of 1988.
 An employee shall not, in the workplace, unlawfully manufacture, distribute, dispense, possess or use a controlled substance or alcohol.

-- Must possess a current driver’s license, access to a vehicle, qualify as an Acceptable Driver as designated in Central City Concern’s Fleet Safety policy.
-Must pass an initial drivers training within 60 days of being an approved driver and continued recertification training.
-Must maintain vehicle insurance coverage of a minimum of $100,000/$300,000 personal auto liability coverage.
+- Valid driver's license preferred.
+If required to drive, must pass a DMV background check, and be designated an "acceptable" driver as outlined in Central City Concern's Fleet Safety Policy.
+If required to drive, must pass an initial driver's training within 60 days of being an approved driver and continued recertification training; and maintain vehicle insurance coverage of a minimum of $100,000/$300,000 personal auto liability coverage.

 - Must pass a pre-employment drug screen, TB Test, and background check.
 This includes clearance by the DHS Background Check Unit.